Online business - also referred to as e-business - is any kind of business activity that happens online (over the internet).

 Advantages and disadvantages of online business

-There are a lot of things to consider before making the decision to start or move an existing business online, particularly if you're not a computer or web guru, or haven't ever started a business before.
+There are a lot of things to consider before making the decision to start or move an existing business online, particularly if you're not a computer or web guru, or haven't started a business before.

 Benefits of doing business online may include: